How to use Regex in Make?

 www.google.com

 Now, like stated above, when you copy this over to Make you need to make sure the output you want to retrieve is grouped with brackets.
-The above pattern will output empty since the output I want is not within brackets (even tho regex101 gives you output).
+The above pattern will output empty since the output I want is not within brackets (even though regex101 gives you output).

 So the correct pattern would be: